Ajatt-Tools/dictpopup/README.md

 ## Usage
 Select a word and call `dictpopup` (using a shortcut).
 It is also possible to give an argument instead: `dictpopup WORD`.
+If something is not working as expected, you can add the command line argument `-d` to receive debug messages on standard output.

 The "+" sign adds the currently shown definition to Anki after prompting you to select a sentence.
 If there is a selection, it will be used instead as a definition.